Judges arrested for drunk driving are all over the U.S. As one jurist said, judges wear robes, not capes. They’re human.

 Learn what to expect if an officer pulls you over.
 And also what defense lawyers suggest doing and not doing.

 Especially after around 11:00 at night police carefully watch for any sign of intoxication of drivers.
 They pay much more attention to subtle signs of impairment then.
 And they do so especially on weekends and holidays.
-That’s because the proportion of people drinking and driving is much, much higher at those times.
+That’s because the number of people drinking and driving is much, much higher then.
 Many judges arrested for drunk driving experience the arrest then.

-The myth is that beer, wine, and spirits contain different amounts of alcohol.
+The myth is that beer, wine, and spirits contain different amounts of pure alcohol.
 But they don’t.
-Standard drinks of these beverages contain the same amount of alcohol.
-It’s 0.6 of an ounce each.
-Don’t be fooled.
-They’re all the same to a breathalyzer.
+Standard drinks have the same amount of pure alcohol.
+It’s 0.6 of an ounce.

 Do you know of any judges arrested for drunk driving not here?
-If so, please notify hansondj (@) potsdam (.) edu.
-Many thanks!
+If so, please notify hansondj (sign for at) potsdam (dot) edu/.
+Many thanks for your help!

 List by State of Judges Arrested for Drunk Driving